linode/docs/docs/applications/project-management/install-farmos.md

 author:
   name: Angel G
   email: docs@linode.com
-description: 'This guide shows you how to install FarmOS.'
+description: 'This guide shows you how to prepare a system for, then install and set up the agribusiness management web app, FarmOS.'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 'Wednesday, September 9th, 2017'
 modified: Wednesday, September 20th, 2017
 modified_by:
     name: Linode
-title: 'FarmOS: the Web-Based app for agricultural mangement, planning and record keeping'
+title: 'Install and Configure FarmOS, an Agricultural Management, Planning and Record-Keeping Web App'
 ---

+## What is FarmOS?

-[FarmOS](http://farmos.org/) is a one-of-a-kind web application.
-It allows farms to manage and track all aspects of their farm.
-Built on top of Drupal, and licensed under [GPL V.3](https://www.gnu.org/licenses/gpl-3.0.en.html), FarmOS is a great free software solution for farms to explore.
-This guide will explain how to host your own FarmOS web app on a Linode.
+[FarmOS](http://farmos.org/) is a one-of-a-kind web application that enables farmers to manage and track all aspects of their farm.
+Built atop Drupal and licensed under [GPL V.3](https://www.gnu.org/licenses/gpl-3.0.en.html), FarmOS is a great free-software solution for farms to explore.

+This guide explains how to install, setup and host your own FarmOS web app on a Linode.

-### Before You Begin
+## Before You Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.